 - ACH in the US: 1–3 business days

-What the form asks for depends on your country:- United States: routing number and account number
+What the form asks for depends on your country and the payment method you choose:- Bank transfer (United States): routing number and account number

-- United Kingdom: sort code and account number, or IBAN
+- Bank transfer (United Kingdom): sort code and account number, or IBAN

-You can link more than one bank account.
-Pick which one to withdraw to when you initiate each withdrawal, or set a default.
-Useful if you split income across savings and spending accounts.Fees and FX
+You can link more than one payout method.
+Pick which one to withdraw to when you initiate each withdrawal.
+Useful if you prefer different methods for different currencies or use cases.Fees and FX

 - Incoming payments to your Shor account: no fee to you as the worker.
 The employer covers the pricing on their side.